Friday 25th – Saturday 26th September 2020

-We will be exploring contemporary rural life, moving away from the idealised and nostalgic representations, questioning who is defining and shaping the culture and landscape today and imagining how these new practices sit within more conventional and historic frameworks.
+We will be exploring Contemporary Rural Life, moving away from the prevalent idealised and nostalgic representations, questioning who is defining and shaping the culture and landscape today, and assessing how artists responses to these new practices sit within more conventional and historic frameworks.

 Neil Simco, John Kippin & Nicola Neate, Maya Derrell-Hewins, Andy Mackinnon, Alix Rothnie, Kevin Atherton, Helen Fox, Keith McIntyre, Ysanne Holt, Francesco Sindico, James Ellsmoor, Michael Cope, Dr Siun Cardin, Dr. Andrew Jennings, Huw Wahl & Stephen Watts.

 Robin Gillanders, Kate MacMillan, Roxanne Permar, Fraser Macdonald, Rachel Fermi, Matt Sillars, Rosie Blake, Benjamin Skop, Amund Bentsen, Anne Bevan, Anna-Wendy Stevenson, Simon Bradley and Joshua Bonnetta.